B-Con/flickrsyncr/README.rst

 ===========
 FlickrSyncr
 ===========

-A command-line application and Python library for synchronizing content between a local directory and a Flickr album.
+A Python library and command-line applications for syncing photos between a local directory and a Flickr album.

 Photos are matched by local filename and Flickr photo title with the option of also comparing the local and Flickr photo checksums.
 Mismatching content is synced in the direction the user specifies.